pranavsaitg/pranavsaitg.github.io/_pages/about.md

 🏥 I'm currently completing a high school co-op placement in the Outpatient Pharmacy at Markham Stouffville Hospital

-# Be Sure to Check Out My CV 📄, Portfolio of Projects🧪, and Blog Posts on Medium.com✍🏾!
+# Be Sure to Check Out My CV 📄, Portfolio of Projects🧪, and Articles on Medium.com✍🏾!

 <!-- # A data-driven personal website